Skip to content

 3. Dezső, Ekler ; Máté, Tamáska: Ringstraßen im Vergleich.: Varianten auf eine städtebauliche Idee in Wien, Budapest und Szeged.
 In: Hárs, Endre; Kókai, Károly; Orosz, Magdolna (szerk.)
 Ringstraßen : Kulturwissenschaftliche Annäherungen an die Stadtarchitektur von Wien, Budapest und Szeged Wien, Ausztria : Praesens Verlag (2016) 314 p. pp. 25-62. , 38 p.

 Tamáska Máté: A ring vonzásában.
 Körutak a Monarchia városaiban.
-Heti Fortepan 2026. február 20.
+In: Heti Fortepan 2026. február 20.

 Contact: